 - Mill's Progressive Principles (Oxford: Clarendon Press, 2013)

-In addition to several article-length projects (see Work in Progress), I am working on two larger projects.
-One is a book project tentatively titled Fairness, Responsibility, and Excuse that articulates and defends a fair opportunity conception of moral and criminal responsibility and applies it to issues of partial responsibility involving insanity and psychopathy, immaturity, addiction, provocation, and duress.
-When that project is under control, I expect to return to a long-term project entitled Self & Others that provides an historically informed discussion of issues about practical reason, personal identity, and the good; the demands of morality, especially the relation between partial and impartial demands; and the normativity of ethics.
+I am working on several article-length projects in the history of ethics, ethical theory, moral psychology, and jurisprudence (see Work in Progress).
+In addition, I am working on two larger projects.
+Fairness, Responsibility, and Excuse articulates and defends a fair opportunity conception of moral and criminal responsibility and applies it to issues of partial responsibility involving insanity and psychopathy, immaturity, addiction, provocation, and duress.
+Self & Others is a long-term project that provides an historically informed discussion of issues about practical reason, personal identity, and the good; the demands of morality, especially the relation between partial and impartial demands; and the normativity of ethics.